aviator/aviator/README.md

 # a brand new session object.
 session.load(other_session_dump)

-# Depending on how old the loaded session dump is, the auth_info may already be expired.
+# Depending on how old the loaded session dump is, its session data may already be expired.
 # Check if it's still current by calling Session#validate and reauthenticate as needed.
 #
 # IMPORTANT: The validator must be defined in the config file and it must refer to the